Understanding Chain-of-Thought in LLMs through Information Theory: Proposed Framework: Setup and Notation

 \subsection{Compositionality}

-Many mathematical or logical problems require a sequential application of operations.
+Many mathematical or logical problems, such as the one in \eqref{eq:composition_prompt}, require sequential application of operations.
 Our notation is also amenable to such problems as it accommodates the composition of tasks.
-Consider a problem which requires two successive steps to arrive at the correct output: